Frequently Asked Questions

 This ruling also established, that while a member pays dues, they cannot be forced to take an oath and be initiated into their union against their will.
 Therefore, they must choose to willingly initiate into their local.

-Any member in good standing, and having attended __ general meetings in the last __ months, may stand for election to join the executive board.
+Any Member in Good Standing for not less than one year, and having attended 5 General Meetings in the last 10 months, may stand for election to join the Executive Board.

-Any member in good standing, that has meant the attendance requirements, may stand for election to be a member of a committee.
-Previously, members were selected by the executive board and then approved by the general membership.
+Any Member in Good Standing, that has met the attendance requirements, may stand for election to be a member of a committee.
+Previously, members were selected by the Executive Board and then approved by the general membership.
 Now, the membership directly elects it’s committee members.

 For City of Edmonton employees, a notice of investigation is one of the earliest steps in the formal discipline system.
 This is an important step, as discipline is often the outcome of these meetings.
-We strongly advise that members visit the (request a rep)[link] to find their nearest trained shop steward and fill out a request a rep form.
+We strongly advise that members visit the Find a Rep page to find their nearest trained shop steward and fill out a request a rep form.

 A Collective Bargaining Agreement (CBA) is work contract that has been agreed upon by the union on behalf of all members of the bargaining unit.
 As the exclusive representative of the bargaining unit, the union has the authority to speak with one voice.
 Making our bargaining power stronger, than if we had bargained by ourselves.